bioinf/covid19-exome/README.md

 - `final_rwas_pipeline_p2_statistics_and_plots.ipynb` - second step of RVAS (tests and plots).
 - `out_hail_gwas_com_sd3/` - directpry with p values of cvas.
 - `out_hail_rvas/` - directory with p values of rvas.
-- `rvas_dataset/` - directory with table for the 2nd part of rvas

 ## Directory `risk_score_and_regression`